Edinburgh: Day 4

 Sheep Heid Inn

 After our wonderful lunch (to include sticky toffee pudding) we decided to hike back to the Top Hat House.
-It wasn’t that the trip would be long it was the initial climb up a few hundred steps..!
+It wasn’t just that the trip would be long, after our hike in the Pentlands, but Great Scot, it started with an epic climb up a few hundred steps!